-(18) Labor Relations Costs.
-Costs incurred in maintaining satisfactory relations between the contractor and its employees, including costs of shop stewards, labor management committees, employee publications, and other related activities, are allowable.
+(18) Labor Relations Costs. (a) Costs incurred in maintaining satisfactory relations between the contractor and its employees, (other than those made unallowable in paragraph (b) of this section), including costs of shop stewards, labor management committees, employee publications, and other related activities, are allowable.